DerizhyLouise/RevoU-Data-Analytics-Capstone-Project/README.md

 - Time range Jan 2021 - Dec 2021
 - Sample size from 1000 to 5000 data

-Hypothesis : The effect of price, more promotion, fast and charge of delivery can affected to customer for purchase more items
+Hypothesis : The effect of price, more promotion, fast and charge of delivery can affected to customer for purchase more items.

 Metrics :
 - Monthly revenue